e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 7.4 The fused-evaluation lineage (prior art and how we got here)

-The [§5.2][s5-2] interfaces are the end point of a three-step simplification arc.
+The [§5.2][s5-2] interfaces are the end point of a four-step simplification arc.
 The arc is recorded here because each step replaced a mechanism with something
 smaller: